Königstein im Taunus: Transport

 Königstein is advantageously placed for driving.
 By way of Federal Highways (Bundesstraßen) B8 and B455, which meet in town at a roundabout, Autobahnen A 66 (Frankfurt-Höchst interchange), A 661 (Oberursel interchange) and A 3 (Niedernhausen interchange) can be reached in a matter of minutes.
 Königstein's advantageous placement, however, brings problems, too.
 Rush hour traffic, both in the morning and evening, regularly results in heavy traffic jams on the way into the roundabout.

 The nearest airport is Frankfurt International Airport.

 By way of the Königstein Railway (Frankfurt-Königsteiner Eisenbahn – FKE) and bus routes connecting the towns to the S-Bahn stations at Bad Soden (S 3) and Kronberg (S 4), Königstein is connected to Frankfurt Central Station and the whole railway network run by the Rhein-Main-Verkehrsverbund (Rhine-Main Transport Association, RMV), and it has at its disposal Königstein station and Schneidhain station.
-The Frankfurt-Königstein Railway accepts the Bahncard 100 as fare as far as Königstein im Taunus station, but the RMV only accepts it for fare area 5000 (Frankfurt am Main without the airport).

 Established businesses

 Königstein im Taunus is an attractive place for business.
 The citizens' above-average buying power is a boon to local retail businesses, the range of which is correspondingly great.
 Furthermore, there are quite a few independent business and personnel consultants, often former managers from industry.
 Through the takeover of the well known German personnel consultancy Hofmann Herbold & Partner, Königstein was for years headquarters to the biggest international executive search firm Korn/Ferry.
 Several spinoffs brought into being by former Korn/Ferry employees are still in business in town now.

 The Commerzbank maintains a large training and conference centre at the edge of town, which is also available to third parties.
 The Deutsche Bank also has one between Falkenstein and Kronberg.